clarkmcc/go-hubspot/generated/v3/visitor_identification/docs/GenerateApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiPostVisitorIdentificationV3TokensCreateGenerateTokenRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGenerateTokenRequest struct via the builder pattern

 Name | Type | Description  | Notes